Publication Ethical Consideration

 Authors or contributors are required to properly cite and quote sources of literature that they used in their research articles.
-Plagiarism may be manifested in a variety of ways such as using another’s paper as the author’s own paper, intentional or unintentional copying or paraphrasing parts of another’s paper without citation, claiming results from research conducted by others.
+Plagiarism may be manifested in a variety of ways such as using another’s paper as the author’s own paper, intentionally or unintentionally copying or paraphrasing parts of another’s paper without citation, and claiming results from research conducted by others.
 In order to minimize the reception and mainly the publication of plagiarized papers, IJBMS will check all submitted articles for plagiarism using Turnitin software.

-IJBMS is committed to provide a quality service and to work in an open and accountable way that builds the trust and respect of all our stakeholders.
+IJBMS is committed to providing quality service and working in an open and accountable way that builds the trust and respect of all our stakeholders.
 One of the ways in which we can continue to improve our service is by responding positively to complaints, and by putting mistakes right.
-Stakeholders can email their quires, complaints, and suggestions at email@example.com.
-All quires will be responded within 7 working days.
+Stakeholders can email their queries, complaints, and suggestions to email@example.com.
+All queries will be responded to within 7 working days.